 - You’ll be shown the exchange rate you’ll receive and the small fee that applies

 - Enter the bank account details of the person you’re sending the money to (we need your recipient’s bank name, branch name, IFSC/ branch code and account number)

 Both you and your recipient will receive SMS confirmation once the transfer is complete

 An IFSC code (Indian Financial System Code) is an 11-digit number that can be found on Indian checks and other bank materials.
 It’s used to identify individual bank branches that participate in the various online money transfer options.
 Each bank branch and location has its own unique IFSC code that allows users to make electronic funds transfers and ensures that their money goes to the right account.

 You can find the IFSC code for your bank on the top of a cheque leaf near the bank account number.

 The first 4 digits of the IFSC signify the bank's name, followed by a 0 (the 5th digit) and the last 6 digits stand for the branch of a particular bank.

 You can also find the IFSC code by visiting this site.

 How much money can you send to bank accounts in India?

-The maximum transfer limit to business accounts is INR 1,500,000.
-If you’re sending money to a personal Indian bank account then the maximum limit will depend on the country you’re making the transfer from and the chosen payment method.
+The maximum amount you can send to business accounts is INR 1,500,000.
+If you're sending money to a personal Indian bank account, then the maximum limit will depend on the country you’re making the transfer from and your chosen payment method.